Page header

 • Tax Waste

-Given the vehicle expenses an allowance should cover – gas, maintenance, depreciation, insurance, etc. – will that $341.75 truly suffice?
-Because the IRS considers a car allowance a taxable benefit and not an expense reimbursement, employees are left playing catch up with their income.
+Given the vehicle expenses an allowance should cover – gas, maintenance, depreciation, insurance, etc. – will that $341 truly suffice? or the $410, if you pay a $600 allowance?
+Because the IRS considers a car allowance a taxable benefit and not an expense reimbursement, employees are left playing catch up.
+Why not divert the tax money away from the government and back into your organization?

 FAVR Calculator